 Spring cleaning is one of those duties that is a necessity for almost all people, but dreaded to some degree by most.
-While there are a number of components that need to be performed in order to keep a home properly maintained during spring cleaning, one thing that should not occur is an injury.
+There are a number of tasks that need to be performed in order to keep a home properly maintained; however, one thing that shouldn’t occur during spring cleaning is an injury.

-Due to all the bending, reaching and lifting that are part of the spring cleaning process, acute pain and other injuries may often flare up during this time.
-Overexerting yourself while performing certain motions repeatedly can result in sprain, strains and low back pain.
+Due to all the bending, reaching and lifting that are part of the spring cleaning process, acute pain and other injuries can often flare up during this time.
+Overexerting yourself while performing certain motions repeatedly can result in sprains, strains and lower back pain.

 As if spring cleaning wasn’t already daunting enough on its own, adding a bothersome injury to the mix will only make matters worse.
 Fortunately, though, most injuries can be avoided simply by practicing proper posture and being smart about your approach to spring cleaning.

 Preventing an injury is much easier than rehabilitating from one, so it’s best to be cautious from the start and avoid injuries altogether before they occur.
-Arrow Physical Therapy & Rehabilitation recommends the following tips on posture and other safety measures to help you stay injury-free during spring cleaning this year:
+Physical therapists recommend the following tips on posture and other safety measures to help you stay injury-free during spring cleaning this year:

 Spring cleaning is already a tough chore as it is.
-Don’t make matters worse by experiencing pain or an injury that could’ve easily been avoided.
+Don’t make matters worse by experiencing pain or an injury that could have easily been avoided.
 At Arrow Physical Therapy & Rehabilitation, we’ll be glad to help you with more spring cleaning safety tips or with any other aches or pains you may be experiencing.
-Call 732-494-0895 for more information or to schedule an appointment at any of our three locations in Woodbridge, Union or Edison, NJ.